dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 To make isolating the problem easier, create a configuration with only the resource you want to debug.
 When you make the change to the LCM, it will break at every resource.
 In large configurations, this becomes tedious and makes re-entering a method harder than it should be.
-Here's what that would look like in our current example.
+Here's what the small configuration would look like to debug are current example.

 ```powershell
 configuration RestartExample